 What is Sociology?

-Focusing on the study of human relationships and the society, Sociology as a discipline explores the the operational structure of society and its different social constructs from the notion of religion to family, class, race, crime and much more.
-The scope of Sociology begins with the connection between human beings and the society and expands further towards the social institutions that impact our lives and the factors that dominate the proper functioning of these institutions.
+Focusing on the study of human relationships and society, Sociology as a discipline explores the operational structure of society and its different social constructs from the notion of religion to family, class, race, crime and much more.
+The scope of Sociology begins with the connection between human beings and society and expands further towards the social institutions that impact our lives and the factors that dominate the proper functioning of these institutions.
 It sets out to explain how human beings have constructed these institutions, how they perceive them and the role they play in our lives.

 Nature and Scope of Sociology

-Sociologists study the varied aspects of a society from the values it upholds to its central social institutions and the role of human beings in the society.
+Sociologists study the varied aspects of society from the values it upholds to its central social institutions and the role of human beings in society.
 Here are the major features you must know to understand the scope of Sociology:

 As an empirical discipline, Sociology peruses upon rational considerations to explore social phenomena and social constructs and how human beings behave amidst these contexts.

 Sociology has advanced as a Pure Science and an abstract discipline such as Mathematics or Chemistry or should not be considered as Applied Science.
 This is because it studies it assesses the inner workings of society from different perspectives and highlights the common patterns in connection with human beings.